ErickSumargo/Drivety/README.md

 ### Problem:<br/>
 Sure this is everyday common problem 😨.

 Drivety will detect and immediately sends payload notification to the car owner confirming the car is being driven by an unrecognized usual driver.
-If owner confirms ​**“REPORT”​**, Drivety immediately forwards the emergency notification to the authority in charge for early action.
+If owner confirms ​**REPORT**, Drivety immediately forwards the emergency notification to the authority in charge for early action.
 <br/>
 <br/>
 **Android Things:**